MewsSystems/FuncSharp/Readme.md

 }
 ```

-A coproduct of zero types (a choice from no types) is also a well known type - in **FuncSharp** named `Nothing`.
+A coproduct of zero types (a choice from no types) is also a well known type, in **FuncSharp** named `Nothing`.
 This type has no instance and can be used e.g. as a return type of function that always throws an exception.
 So behavior of the function is encoded in its type signature.

 ### Option